decryptofy/scarr/ARCHITECTURE.md

 SCARR has multiple important documents that you should read through before use:

 * ARCHITECTURE.md - High level description of the framework and its functionality.
-* CONTRIBUTING.md - Guide to follow for those who would like to provide their own contributions to the produect.
+* CONTRIBUTING.md - Guide to follow for those who would like to provide their own contributions to the product.
 * DISCLAIMER.md - Generic use disclaimer.
 * README.md - High level overview of how to begin using SCARR along with generic information about the library.